suffolklibraries/lgc/content/collections/events/free-filmmaking-workshop-for-young-people-across-suffolk.md

   [theoffshootfoundation@gmail.com](mailto:theoffshootfoundation@gmail.com)

   [01787370378](tel:01787370378)
+attendance_information: 'Ages 9 to 16 years'
 ---
-Free Movie Trailer and Music Video Film Making workshop for young people.
-Learn how to make films using professionalequipment and trained by professional filmmakers.
+Free movie trailer and music video film making workshop for young people.
+Learn how to make films using professional equipment and trained by professional filmmakers.